jaiipaul/SYNTH/README.md

     ./build.ps1
     ```

-4) The application is in `bin/` folder, you can run from there.
+4) The application is in `bin/` folder which will be created during building, you can run it from there.
    You can also use the run powershell script :

     ```Powershell